 “Alcohol can be part of a healthy diet, but you should be mindful about the amount you drink,” she says.
 “The current guidelines for women are 1 drink per day, and for men 2 drinks per day.
 This is what I recommend to my clients who do want to consume alcohol.”

 When planning out your nutrition, it’s more about knowing yourself and your own habits than memorizing all the factors that go into tracking “the fourth macro.”
-So here is how your favorite beverages break down, on average.
+So here is a calorie breakdown, on average, of your favorite beverages.

 - Beer: 12 oz. = 153 calories